brikis98/yevgeniy-brikman-homepage/_posts/2012-02-19-got-slow-download-but-fast-upload.md

 1. ISP: Comcast xfinity

 Whenever I used my laptop or phone, the Wi-Fi connection felt incredibly slow.
-Youtube videos took forever to load, Google Maps tiles filled in slowly, and even gmail felt unresponsive.
+YouTube videos took forever to load, Google Maps tiles filled in slowly, and even gmail felt unresponsive.
 On the other hand, my desktop, which was connected to the router via an ethernet cable, worked just fine.